 Users that access the portal without an ArcGIS organizational account can only search for and use public items.
 For example, if a public web map is embedded into a website, users looking at the map will be accessing an item of your portal, even though they do not have an account.
 It is up to you to enable this type of access.
 You can always disable access to persons that do not already belong to the ArcGIS organization.
 To learn how to do this, see Disabling anonymous access.

 Users can access your portal with elevated privileges if they are members of your ArcGIS organization.
 Members of your ArcGIS organization are listed on the My Organization tab of the portal website.
-Members of an organization are organized by membership levels which correspond to various roles with different privileges.
+Members of an organization can have a User, Publisher, Administrator, or custom role, each with different privileges.
 To learn more about the different levels of privileges, see organization roles.